Jason-0009/Isometric-Room-Client/README.md

 - Draws an isometric room with cubes that act like objects.
 - An avatar that can move and interact with objects in the room.
 - Objects can be moved around.
+- Cubes can be customized with the color picker.

 ## Getting started